-173.3.2 Minimum Units of Course Weight Registration Requirements and Fee Assessments for Thesis-Based Programs
+183.3.2 Minimum Units of Course Weight Registration Requirements

 Thesis-Based Master's Programs: Over the duration of their program students in thesis-based master's programs must register in and be assessed fees for a minimum of ★24, which may consist of a combination of courses and thesis research.
-Notwithstanding the above, students are required to fulfil the department's thesis-based program requirements as approved by Faculty of Graduate Studies and Research Council and as stated in the department's graduate program requirements §175 of the Calendar.
+Notwithstanding the above, students are required to fulfil the department's thesis-based program requirements as approved by Faculty of Graduate Studies and Research Council and as stated in the department's graduate program requirements \$185 of the Calendar.